open-telemetry/opentelemetry-python/docs/getting-started.rst

     pip install opentelemetry-ext-prometheus

-And use that instead of the ConsoleMetricsExporter:
+And use that instead of the `ConsoleMetricsExporter`:

 .. code-block:: python